GhostText

 Cons

-- Doesn't support Tampermonkey
+- Does not support Tampermonkey

 Most mentioned